oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 ### Oracle Data Integrator Migration

 -   Connections to sources will be available.
--   ODI will only have as source the ADG Standby database in OCI.
+-   ODI will only have as a source the ADG Standby database in OCI.
--   Deployment of target database for Datawarehouse.
+-   Deployment of target database for Data warehouse.
 -   Migration strategy and coordination with project teams will be done by Oracle Consulting.
--   The Pre-production environment will be migrated and deployed in the rest, Production environment.
+-   The Pre-production environment will be migrated and deployed in the rest, the Production environment.
 -   Oracle Lift will only perform technical, not functional tests.

 ### OBIEE Migration